NikitaBryndak/NikitaBryndak/README.md

 ## Hello World!
 I am Nick 👋
-🔭 I’m currently studding Computer Science at City, University of London ⚡ Fun fact: The term "bug" in coding once referred to a real moth stuck in a computer.
+🔭 I’m currently studding Computer Science at City, University of London<br>
+⚡ Fun fact: The term "bug" in coding once referred to a real moth stuck in a computer.

 # 💻 Tech Stack: